vghulyan/componenet_analysis/README.md

 # then edit .env and set :
 DB_PROVIDER=sqljs      # or use: sqljs | prisma

-if using Postgres then set the DATABASE_URL to point to your your Postgres
+if using Postgres then point your DATABASE_URL to your your Postgres db
 ```

 4. If using Postgres.
 Initialize database